anikkasood/cs205-project2/README.md

 **Author**: Anika Sood
 **Repository**: [cs205-project2](https://github.com/anikkasood/cs205-project2)

+## Notes

+- Forward Selection was in general faster and more accurate across all datasets tested
+- Full report is uploaded as PDF to this repository

 ## Overview

 This project implements Forward Selection and Backward Elimination using a Nearest Neighbor classifier on three datasets.
 The goal is to evaluate how these feature selection methods impact accuracy and computational time.